bitfocus/companion-module-generic-browsercontrol/companion/HELP.md

 Control open instances of Chrome or Firefox via [Puppeteer](https://pptr.dev/) remote debugging.

-> **Warning:** This module gives full automated access to your open browser window to potentially any device on your network.
-This means your saved data, cookies, history, open webpages, etc. It is strongly recommended for security reasons that you run this in a dedicated empty browser profile.
+> **Warning:** Configuring your browser to work with this module gives full remote access to potentially any device on your network.
+This means your saved data, cookies, history, open webpages, etc. It is strongly recommended for security reasons that you use a dedicated browser profile without sensitive information.

 ## Config
 1. Start the browser with the steps below.